mohamed-hachaichi/stackoverflow-answers-archive/answers/Artur/stackoverflow/google/python/stackoverflow-webscraping-google-search-results-using-google-api.md

     print(f"Description == {snippet}{html_snippet}", end="\n\n")
 ```

-Variant that does the same but using only the [`Beautiful Soup`](https://beautiful-soup-4.readthedocs.io/en/latest/) library:
+A solution that does the same but using only the [`Beautiful Soup`](https://beautiful-soup-4.readthedocs.io/en/latest/) library:

 ```python
 # variant using only the Beautiful Soup library